-When your child is first diagnosed with an Autism Spectrum Disorder (ASD), it can be overwhelming.
-There are so many options for treatment; it can be difficult to figure out the best route to take for your child and family as a whole.
+Your knowledge of your child's signs and symptoms can help you choose the most effective therapy.
+When your child is first diagnosed, it can be overwhelming.
+There are many options for treatment and it can be difficult to figure out the best route to take for your child and family as a whole.

-One important thing to remember is that all behaviorally-based autism treatment programs are different.
-Because all children show different autism symptoms and signs, each option should be carefully examined to determine which one is the best fit for your child.
+One important thing to remember is that all behaviorally-based treatment programs are different.
+Each child can show different symptoms and signs, which means that each option should be carefully examined to determine which one is the best fit for your child.

 Once you make the decision to enroll your child in an ABA or VB program, you are faced with whether or not to choose a home-based or center-based program.
 How do you know which format is best for you?
 The answer is that there are advantages and disadvantages to both.
-It usually comes down to your preference and your child's unique autism symptoms.
+It usually comes down to your preference and your child's unique symptoms.

 Consistent training and supervision of staff is also an advantage of a center-based program.
 Experienced, supervising professionals are on staff at all times to assist behavior therapists working with your child.
-This can be a great asset with challenging autism symptoms and specific teaching questions that arise.
+This can be a great asset with challenging symptoms and specific teaching questions that arise.
 Having all staff under one roof allows for on-going, regular staff oversight and training.